Collecting Accounts Receivable

 Contact Us to Collect Your Accounts Receivable

 If you are a merchant, professional, or small company with too many receivables on your books, act now to recover the money you are legally entitled to.
 Contact us to discuss your collection needs.
-In most cases, our senior partner, Lewis J. Levey, will contact you to discuss your matter the same day.
+In most cases, our Senior Partner, Lewis J. Levey, will contact you to discuss your matter the same day.
+You can also call 800-618-9938.